What to Do If Your Puppy Gets Canine Distemper? Symptoms, Survival Rate, and Coping Guide

 Nervous system symptoms (usually appear later)

-• Ataxia:Walking unsteadily and unable to maintain balance.
+• Ataxia:Walking unsteadily, unable to maintain balance.

-• Circling, head tilt.
+• Circling, head tilting.

 Other symptoms

-• Mental depression, lethargy, drowsiness.
+• Mental depression, listlessness, lethargy.

 • Hyperkeratosis of footpads (hard pad disease):Usually appears 15-30 days after infection and is a hallmark symptom of the late stage of the disease.